 Figure 2: Text box selected

-- Four handles on the corners (highlighted in red within Figure 3) -- these are square shaped and are on the corners of the text box.
+- Four handles on the corners (highlighted in red within Figure 3).
+These are round shaped and are on the corners of the text box.

 Figure 3: Text box with transform points

-Note that if you have selected the Resize shape to fit text option as explained in our Text Box Autofit Options in PowerPoint 2013 tutorial, you may not be able to resize the text boxes as you wish.
+- Note that if you have selected the Resize shape to fit text option as explained in our Text box Autofit Options in PowerPoint 2016 for Mac tutorial, you may not be able to resize the text boxes as you wish.
 It is possible only when you have selected the Do not Autofit option.
 So, first select the Do not Autofit option and then you will be able to resize the text box using these eight square handles as explained below:

 - Drag any of the handles inwards, and you reduce the size of the text box.